elenasinel/tech-week/docs/index.md

 * Do you clearly identify the target market with justification?
 * Do you convincingly explain why this idea is needed with justification?
 * Do you showcase why this product/service is interesting?

-**Storyboarding, screencasting, and editing**

-To help with storyboarding your video grab this huge pack of [free storyboarding illustrations.](https://dribbble.com/shots/1083617-430-FREE-storyboard-illustrations)

-For screencasting check out software like [ActivePresenter](https://atomisystems.com/activepresenter/free-edition/) or [OBS](https://obsproject.com/) that will allow you to record demos of your application.
-If you have a Mac, Quicktime will do the job.

-For mixing clips together [VLC](http://www.videolan.org/vlmc/) or [LWKS](https://www.lwks.com/) may be handy.

-And again, if you are unsure about what you need to do, or just need a bit of help with your video, hunt down one of your TeensInAI volunteers and they'll be happy to help.

 [Download our Pitch Guide PDF](http://bit.ly/2vo0zK0)